 Renationalising our NHS will require legislative change

-KONP fully backs the campaign to restore the NHS back to its full stature as a public service and reverse the current privatisation that is wrecking it.
+The authors of the bill, academic barrister Peter Roderick and Professor Allyson Pollock created the bill to restore the NHS back to its full stature as a public service and reverse the current privatisation that is wrecking it.
 The NHS Bill is a legal solution to the current problems facing the NHS after more than 25 years of legislation seeking to break it apart.

 Find out more on the Campaign for the NHS Reinstatement Bill website and in our resource cabinet.

-The Campaign for the NHS Reinstatement Bill promotes the Bill.
+Campaign for the NHS Reinstatement Bill news

 With more than 150,000 deaths from COVID-19 Keep Our NHS Public believes the public deserves to know how and why this has happened.
 That is why we launched the People’s Covid Inquiry, along with a […]